-Author, Crisis Response and Recovery; Emergency Operations Planning; Family Reunification, Pandemic Flu Awareness; Planning for Pandemic Flu; Tactical Site Surveys; Visual Weapons Screening
+Author, Crisis Response and Recovery; Emergency Operations Planning: Building the Plan; Emergency Operations Planning: Implementing the Plan; Family Reunification, Pandemic Flu Awareness; Planning for Pandemic Flu; Tactical Site Surveys; Visual Weapons Screening

 Sonayia N. Shepherd (or Sony for short) has authored and co-authored sixteen books on school safety and emergency management, including four books for Jane’s, the highly regarded British defense, intelligence and school safety publisher.
 She currently serves as an incident response team member for an international government terrorism response unit and has deployed across the United States as well as to numerous countries including Switzerland, Thailand, Haiti, Puerto Rico, Angola, South Africa, and India.
 With an extensive background including serving as a full time school safety practitioner in the nation’s largest state government school safety center, Sony has worked directly with hundreds of public and private schools across the nation and has provided crisis response and recovery support following many school crisis situations and major disasters around the world.

 Graduating from high school at the age of 16, she has earned two graduate degrees in Clinical Psychology and Human Ecology from Cameron University in Oklahoma and earned her undergraduate degrees in Political Science and Spanish from Phillips University.
 She recently received her Ph.D. in Public Administration and Emergency Response Policy.

 Robert J. Shoop, Ph.D., Educational Law Expert, Kansas State University